 The chairman, the board, its committees and the company secretary are evaluated every two years.
 It is a formalised internal self evaluation exercise conducted by the company secretary (whilst maintaining impartiality).
-The outcomes and areas of improvement are formally reported on to the board and to each of the committees and are also tabled for attention at the board meeting and at each committee, for attention.
+The outcomes and areas of improvement are formally reported on to the board and to each of the committees and are also tabled for attention at the board meeting and at each committee.
 The latest self evaluation exercise took place in December 2021.
-The board and the committees are currently considering the outcome of the evaluation exercise and considering any areas of concern as determined by the board for discussion.
-The board is satisfied that the evaluation process would improve its performance and effectiveness and the findings reflected that the board was meeting the requirements expected of a listed and well governed corporate citizen and as set out in King IV.
+The board and the committees considered the outcome of the evaluation exercise and considered any areas of concern as determined by the board.
+The board is satisfied that the evaluation process continues to improve its performance and effectiveness and the findings reflected that the board was meeting the requirements expected of a listed and well governed corporate citizen and as set out in King IVTM.

-The company secretary's performance is also evaluated to ensure that there is an arms length relationship between the board and the company secretary in that the objectivity and independence of the company secretary is not unduly influenced.
+The company secretary's performance is also evaluated to ensure that there is an arm's length relationship between the board and the company secretary in that the objectivity and independence of the company secretary is not unduly influenced.
+The corporate governance report, forming part of the IAR, contains further details thereof.